How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 Whether described as liberal arts engineering or liberal engineering, these programs share a common goal: to prepare students to navigate complexity with ethical awareness and interdisciplinary fluency.

 A recent Chronicle of Higher Education webinar titled “Why Employers Value 'Durable' Skills” (June 25, 2025) highlights a broader shift in workforce expectations.
-As the announcement explains: “Hiring managers are looking for more than what college graduates know.
+As the webinar announcement explains: “Hiring managers are looking for more than what college graduates know.
 They want to see how they think, learn, connect, adapt, and lead.”
 While not focused on engineering alone, this message reinforces the growing demand for the very capacities liberal arts engineering programs are built to foster.

 These are the durable, human-centered capacities that students must develop—and liberal arts engineering programs are uniquely positioned to deliver them.